cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/getting_started/welcome_to_esrum.rst.txt

 The primary use of your home folder is to store programs, your own scripts, configuration files, and similar files that are not related to a specific project.
+Your home futhermore cannot exceed 100 GB in size.

-However, if possible it is recommended to keep your scripts in your group project folder, to ensure that your group has access as well:
+However, if possible it is recommended to keep your scripts in your group project folder, to ensure that your group will have access to these now and in the future:

 .. warning::